 Common Considerations on Guarantees

 First, guarantees should be distinguished from co-signing on a loan.
 Co-signing on a loan makes a person liable for the payment regardless of whether the other signor stays current.
 Debts incurred by co-signing usually appear on a person’s credit whereas liability as a personal guarantor rarely does.
-But this is something to ask and consider in advance of signing the personal guarantee.

-When Can Guarantees be Discharged
+When Can Guarantees be Discharged in Arizona

 Personal guarantees can generally be discharged in all circumstances unless the underlying debt is non-dischargeable such as taxes or student loans.
 However, liens giving a security interest in property as part of the guarantee cannot be avoided in most instances.